T6113/se_project_library/README.md

 ## Triple Peaks Library

-The Triple Peaks Library webpage is the first project on my Software Engineering journey at TripleTen.
+The Triple Peaks Library webpage is the first project of my Software Engineering journey at TripleTen.
 It was created using HTML and CSS, based on a design brief.

 ## Project features